riskportal/risk-publication/README.md

 ### Step 2: Create a Virtual Environment (Recommended)

-Creating a virtual environment helps manage dependencies.
+Set up a virtual environment to manage dependencies for RISK:

 - **Windows:**